DiseaseOntology/HumanDiseaseOntology/CONTRIBUTING.md

 ## 5. Additional Information

-For those new to the Disease Ontology, or just wishing to better understand how it's organized or what's in it :wink:.
+For those new to the Human Disease Ontology, or just wishing to better understand how it's organized or what's in it :wink:.

 ### Curation

 Curation of the ontology follows established procedures and patterns that are outlined on the disease-ontology.org [Curation page](https://disease-ontology.org/curation).
-However, diseases are not static entities :grey_exclamation:, requiring continuous update and improvement.
-To suggest changes to patterns or procedures governing data in the Disease Ontology, please open a [blank issue](https://github.com/DiseaseOntology/HumanDiseaseOntology/issues/new) or [contact us](#4-contact-information) directly.
+However, diseases are not static entities :grey_exclamation:, requiring continuous updates and revisions to incorporate new knowledge.
+To suggest changes to patterns or procedures governing data in the Human Disease Ontology, please open a [blank issue](https://github.com/DiseaseOntology/HumanDiseaseOntology/issues/new) or [contact us](#4-contact-information) directly.

 ### Data in the Ontology

-- Diseases are organized hierarchically using multiple disease [classifications](https://www.britannica.com/science/human-disease/Classifications-of-diseases), with the primary being etiological (by cause).
-This multi-classification makes the DO a directed acyclic graph.
+- Diseases are organized hierarchically based on their etiology (or cause), when known, [classification](https://www.britannica.com/science/human-disease/Classifications-of-diseases),in a directed acyclic graph [(DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) providing a conceptual representation of the relatedness of human diseases.

-- The following data is required for each disease:
+- In the Human Disease Ontology, each disease record includes:
   - **Uniform Resource Identifier (URI)**: A persistent, web-accessible URL and ID (example: http://purl.obolibrary.org/obo/DOID_4).
   - **label**: The current, active disease name (example: 'syndrome').
-  - **ID**: A short version of the URI using the prefix 'DOID' (example: DOID:4).
+  - **ID**: A short version of the URI using the approved, [OBO Foundry](https://obofoundry.org/ontology/doid.html) prefix 'DOID' (example: DOID:4).
   - **OBO namespace**: The namespace assigned to the DO by the OBO Foundry ('disease_ontology').
   - **parent/superclass**: One or more curator-asserted, direct disease-to-disease relationship(s) using `rdfs:subClassOf` in OWL or `is_a` in OBO files (example: the parent of ['syndrome'](https://disease-ontology.org/?id=DOID:225) is 'disease').
 - Additional data which may be available for a disease, includes:
-  - **definition**: A human-readable text definition.
-Most diseases have definitions.
+  - **definition**: A human-readable text definition, written by a DO curator.
+Most DO diseases have textraul definitions.
 All definitions have supporting sources (specified as xrefs).
-  - **synonym(s)**: Zero or more alternate names for a disease.
-These include historical and alternate names, acronyms, etc. and may be exact, narrow, broad, or related in nature.
+  - **synonym(s)**: Alternate names for a disease.
+These include historical and alternate names or acronyms,and may be exact, narrow, broad, or related in nature, denoted by [Skos[(https://www.w3.org/2009/08/skos-reference/skos.html) annotations.
-  - **xref(s)**: Zero or more cross-references to other medical vocabularies (e.g. OMIM, GARD, UMLS, etc.).
+  - **xref(s)**: Cross-references to other clinical vocabularies (e.g. NCI thesaurus, OMIM, Orphanet, GARD, UMLS, SNOMED_CT, ICD).
-  - **skos mapping(s)**: Similar to cross-references but organized by the nature of the mapping using the [Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference/) (i.e. exact, close, narrow, broad, or related).
+  - **skos mapping(s)**: Denoting the level of similarity between the DO term and the cross-reference ID, organized by the nature of the mapping using the [Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference/) (e.g., exact, close, narrow, broad, or related).
-  - **logical statements**: Zero or more curator-asserted disease-to-feature relationships using terms from other ontologies (onset, anatomy, taxonomy, cell, etc.).
+  - **logical statements**: Curator-asserted disease-to-feature relationships using terms from ontologies imports (phenotoype, cell type, age of onset, anatomy, taxonomy, cell, symptom, transmission method, sequence variant type).
-  - **deprecated**: A boolean indicating whether a disease has been deprecated, or no longer active.
-Only present on inactive disease terms.
+  - **deprecated**: A boolean utilized to indicate whether a disease has been deprecated, or no longer active.
+Only present on obsoleted or merged disease terms.
+These terms are included in the DO ontology files, but are not shown on the DO website.
-  - **alternate ID(s)**: Zero or more alternate IDs for equivalent diseases that have been deprecated.
-Deprecated terms pre-dating the use of OWL (<2015) may not be present in current ontology files.
+  - **alternate ID(s)**: Alternate IDs for diseases that have been merged into another DOID.
+DOIDs for merged or obsoleted terms pre-dating the use of OWL (<2015) may not be present in current ontology files, but can be found in the DO's [Sourceforge repository](https://sourceforge.net/projects/diseaseontology/files/).
-  - **term_replaced_by**: The term to use instead of this one; only present on deprecated terms.
+  - **term_replaced_by**: For an obsoleted or merged term, an annotation that is utilized to denote the term that was merged into.